The NFTS Welcomes American Students

 Direct Loan MPN Completion

-You must complete a Direct Loan Master Promissory Note (MPN) for each loan type you wish to borrow.
+You must complete a Direct Loan Master Promissory Note (MPN) for each loan type you wish to borrow, i.e. Unsubsidized loan and Plus/Graduate loan for MA studies.
 Although you may have previously signed an MPN to receive FFEL or Direct Loan Program loans, these MPNs cannot be used to make Direct Loans at our school.

 - COMPLETE ENTRANCE COUNSELLING